EV Infrastructure Gap Is Narrowing in the Valley

 That gap has since narrowed considerably.

-In March of 2022, the electric-vehicle app Plugshare.com showed there were just 17 charging locations for EV drivers throughout Mahoning, Trumbull and Columbiana counties.
+In March 2022, the electric-vehicle app Plugshare.com showed there were just 17 charging locations for EV drivers throughout Mahoning, Trumbull and Columbiana counties.
 Of those stations, three were identified as “fast” chargers, in which vehicle batteries could be charged more rapidly than traditional Level 2 chargers.

 Two years later, the same app tells a completely different story.